 If you struggle to focus or notice blurry spots in your vision after using a computer, this may be a sign that your eyes need a break.

 Eyes suffer discomfort and fatigue after being over-worked, too.
 If you stare at a bright screen for more than two hours without giving your eyes adequate rest, they may become sore and tired.

 Dry eye syndrome is a common condition, but sometimes dry eyes are simply a side effect of too much screen time.
-Your Elkton or Clarksville eye doctor may ask questions about your lifestyle, work habits, and eyewear usage to determine whether your dry eyes are linked to computer vision syndrome.
+Your Clarksville eye doctor may ask questions about your lifestyle, work habits, and eyewear usage to determine whether your dry eyes are linked to computer vision syndrome.

 Poor posture is another side effect of prolonged computer time.
 If your dry eyes, blurry vision, and/or eye strain are accompanied by neck or shoulder pain, this is a red flag that your body – including your eyes and your musculoskeletal system – need more support and rest.

 Treatments for Computer Vision Syndrome

 Our optometrists understand that dry eyes, eye strain, and other screen-related vision problems can be seriously debilitating.
 They also know that prolonged computer time can lead to other health issues, especially if your work station isn't set up correctly and you're not taking breaks.
 We work with patients to diagnose and treat computer vision syndrome, so that their symptoms don't persist or get worse over time.

 Our treatments for computer vision syndrome may include eye drops, specialty eyewear, and lifestyle adjustments to prevent further problems.
 For example, our Clarksville optometrist may recommend ergonomic workplace changes such as adjusting the angle of your monitor to minimize glares and head movement.

 Schedule an Eye Exam with an Clarksville Eye Doctor